2005 Mumbai High fire

 On July 27, 2005, a major fire struck ONGC's Mumbai High North offshore complex, located approximately 100 km off Mumbai, Maharashtra, India.
 The accident was the consequence of a collision between a support vessel and the production platform.
-The fire caused 22 fatalities (of whom 11 recovered and 11 missing) and material damage estimated at $370 million.
+The fire caused 22 fatalities (of whom 11 were recovered and 11 are missing) and material damage estimated at $370 million.

 Background

 The Mumbai High oil field, the largest in India, is located in the Arabian Sea, approximately 170 km west of Mumbai.
 It is operated by ONGC and produces oil and gas, which are transported via pipeline to a processing plant in Uran.
 Located in the northern section of the field at about 100 km from shore was the original Mumbai High North production complex, consisting of four bridge-linked platforms: NA, a wellhead platform built in 1976; MHF, an accommodation platform, built in 1978; MHN, the production platform, built in 1981; and MNW, a processing platform housing the gas compression and water injection facilities.
 The complex imported well fluids from 11 unmanned wellhead platforms and exported oil and gas to shore, as well as gas for gas lift.
 The North complex had a production capacity of 180,000 barrels per day (28,600 m^{3}/day, or about 40% of India's domestic production) and 148 MMSCFD.

 At the time of the accident, the jack-up Noble Charlie Yester was positioned over NA to carry out well workover operations.
 It was monsoon season and the sea conditions were particularly rough, with winds of 22 to 25 kn, currents of 1.8 to 2 kn and swell of 4 to 5 m.